mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-draft/2-view-schedule-message.md

 **Step 4**

-### Scenario 4: Verify tapping on a scheduled message opens the edit view.
+### Scenario 4: Verify long-press on a scheduled message opens the edit view.

 Negative Scenarios